sourcehut-mirrors/chawan/doc/troubleshooting.md

 ## Why does `$WEBSITE` look awful?

 Usually, this is because it uses some CSS features that are not yet implemented in Chawan.
-The most common offenders are grid and CSS variables.
+The most common offenders are grid and calc().

 There are three ways of dealing with this: